Hue-topia - home lighting controller for Mac

 2. If any of the lights on the bridge are not lit steadily, remove the power cord, count to 10 and then plug back in.
 If all the lights still don't light steadily, then the problem is with the bridge, your network or internet connection.
 Check which lamp is not lit / flashing.
 Step 3 below may also help you to identify the problem.

-3. Use HueTopia with the bridge warnings window showing (View > Bridge warnings or cmd-4).
+3. Use HueTopia with the debug console window showing (View > Debug Console).
+Switch verbosity to 'A few warnings'.
 If anything is reported, email the contents of the window to firstname.lastname@example.org

 2.5 F-key assignment doesn't work

-If you're using a laptop or a newer apple keyboard, you may have an fn key in the bottom-left or in the middle.
-Your Function keys may have certain OSX functions assigned to them - dimming the screen / keyboard etc. (They may have icons for those functions printed on them more prominently than the 'F' number).
-You will need to press the fn key along with the actual F-key in order to make it work as an F-key (also with a modifier if you've set one in Hue-topia preferences).
+If you're using a laptop or a newer apple keyboard, you may have a [fn] key in the bottom-left or in the middle.
+Your Function keys may have certain MacOS functions assigned to them - dimming the screen / keyboard etc. (They may have icons for those functions printed on them more prominently than the 'F' number).
+You will need to press the fn key along with the actual F-key in order to make it work as an F-key (don't forget the modifier key as well if you've set one in Hue-topia preferences).

 You can change this behaviour in System Preferences > Keyboard > 'Use all F keys as standard F keys'.
 In that case you will then need to press the fn key to access the special feature of each key.